 To finish the Hanukkah mini-unit, have students create a Menorah & Dreidel.
 Download the Menorah and Dreidel template to use with your students.

-Saint Lucia Day Activities for Elementary Students
+St Lucia Day Activities for Elementary Students

 Most people in Scandinavian countries honor Saint Lucia (also known as Saint Lucy) each year on December 13.
 Saint Lucia Day festivities began in Sweden, but had spread to Denmark and Finland by the mid-19th century.
 In these countries, the holiday is considered the beginning of the Christmas season.